seanblanchfield/blog/archive/_posts/2013-07-08-the-venture-chasm.md

 <!-- more -->

+{: .callout }
-This piece originally appeared in the [Sunday Business Post](http://businesspost.ie) on 7th July 2013
+> This piece originally appeared in the [Sunday Business Post](http://businesspost.ie) on 7th July 2013

 ## Adventure Capital